alex94945/app-agent/project-docs/ui-design/pty-streaming.md

-# Design Doc — PTY‑Streaming for Real‑Time Scaffolding Progress
+# Design Doc — PTY‑Streaming for Real‑Time Template Initialization Progress

 ---

 ## Executive summary

-Moving long‑running scaffold commands (e.g., `npx create-next-app`) into a pseudo‑terminal (PTY) and streaming its output to both the UI and the agent removes race conditions and aligns us with SOTA agentic IDEs.
+Moving long‑running template initialization commands (e.g., `cp -r templates/nextjs-base my-app`) into a pseudo‑terminal (PTY) and streaming its output to both the UI and the agent removes race conditions and aligns us with SOTA agentic IDEs.
 This revision keeps the **Gateway** as a pure message bus and maintains backward compatibility in `run_shell`.

 ---

 ## 1 Problem statement

-Current background execution lets the agent proceed before scaffolding finishes, causing directory‑not‑found errors and leaving the user blind to progress.
+Current background execution lets the agent proceed before template initialization finishes, causing directory‑not‑found errors and leaving the user blind to progress.

 ---